chrisconlan/fast-python/readme.md

 ```

-I use the profiler frequently in my own work, as it allows me to analyze the relationship between computational complexity and raw execution time pretty easily.
+I use the profiler frequently in my own work.
+It allows me to analyze the relationship between computational complexity and raw execution time pretty easily.

 -----------------